ministryofjustice/robot-framework-test-ccms/README.md

 ### Cypress Setup (for case creation in Apply)
 Download and install install **npm** (and nodejs too?)

+Install Google Chrome (script relies on this as it fails with Cypress electron browser emulation)

 Install Cypress in the project top directory by running the below.
 Note `npm init` will ask several questions.
 Can respond with default or blank answers.

 ```